 Approvers are anyone who has faculty and/or staff reporting to them.
-Approvers must log into the OAP to create their identity in the system; this needs to be done only one time.
-The procedure for loging in is described in the “Accessing the Outside Activity Portal & Getting Help” section of the Tool Tip Training document (PDF).
-It is recommended that approvers log in to the OAP as soon as possible.
+Approvers must log into the OAP to create their identity in the system; this only needs to be done one time.
+The procedure for logging in is described in the “Accessing the Outside Activity Portal & Getting Help” section of the Tool Tip Training document (PDF).
+It is recommended that approvers log into the OAP as soon as possible.
 Once their identity is established, then those who report to them can route prior approval requests and disclosures to them for action.
 Approvers should review “The Approval Portal” section in the Tool Tip Training document (PDF).

 - Acting in an editorial capacity for a professional journal.

 - Reviewing journal manuscripts, book manuscripts, grant or contract proposals.

 - Attending and presenting talks at scholarly colloquia and conferences.

 - Developing scholarly communications in books, journal articles, movies, television productions and similar works, even when such activities result in financial gain, consistent with intellectual property and other applicable UT System and university policies and guidelines.

 - Serving as a committee member or an officer of a professional or scholarly organization.